cgiffard/Captionator/README.markdown

 Ergo, to access the property `language` from the third track, you'd use the following code:

 	var thirdTrackLanguage = myVideo.tracks[2].language;

+To enable or disable a track:

+	myVideo.tracks[2].enabled = true;
+	myVideo.tracks[2].enabled = false;

+The track is then enabled/disabled when the video throws a `timeupdate` event.
+You can update it immediately like so:

+	captionator.rebuildCaptions(myVideo);

+(Where `myVideo` is an instance of a captioned HTMLVideoElement)

 For a more advanced example, see the subtitle selector in the example file.